gooker/zguide/chapter4_cn.md

 //  .until
 //  .split constructor
-//  This is the constructor for our {{bstar}} class.
+//  This is the constructor for our `bstar` class.
 We have to tell it
 //  whether we're primary or backup server, as well as our local and
 //  remote endpoints to bind and connect to: